8 Things to Know About Olive Oil

 3. Monounsaturated fatty acid (MUFAs), of which olive oil contains 75%, has been proven to protect against heart disease and cancer.

 4. Applying olive oil to your hair will help repair the damage caused by extensive heat and styling products.

-5. Ooleocanthal, one of the compounds found naturally in olive oil, has an anti-inflammatory action similar to those found in non-steroidal anti-inflammatory drugs such as Ibuprofen.
+5. Oleocanthal, one of the compounds found naturally in olive oil, has an anti-inflammatory action similar to those found in non-steroidal anti-inflammatory drugs such as Ibuprofen.

 6. To maintain the health boosting properties within olive oil, it must be kept in a cool place and away from direct light.
-The oil properties are protected if stored in stainless steel tins or dark green or brown glass bottles.
+The oil properties are protected if stored in stainless steel tins or dark green/brown glass bottles.

 7. Five tablespoons of extra virgin olive oil in your bathwater will leave your skin feeling like silk.
 Italian actress Sophia Loren said the secret to flawless skin is regular olive oil baths.

-8. A study was recently conducted at the University of Monastir in Tunisia demonstrating that regular consumption of extra virgin olive oil may protect the liver from cell damage associated with oxidative stress**.
+8. A study was recently conducted at the University of Monastir in Tunisia demonstrating that regular consumption of extra virgin olive oil may protect the liver from cell damage associated with oxidative stress (source: Medical News Today).

 Finally, here’s something for our male readers: Should you find you’ve run out of shaving cream, wet your beard with hot water and massage in a few drops of olive oil and then shave as normal.
 Believe me, this really works, I tried it with three-day growth and I obtained a close shave with no razor burn and my skin felt great afterwards.

 How about some good quality extra virgin olive oil to give a loved one this holiday season?
 Perhaps complete with a few other Italian staples!
 Buy "L'Italia in Cucina" Christmas box in our shop.